Sorry, you need to enable JavaScript to visit this website.

 Adding plant-based options to our existing brands

-Accelerating the switch to plant-based foods can help us, and our consumers, achieve net zero by 2050.
+Accelerating the switch to plant-based foods can help us in our progress towards net zero by 2050.

 Innovating with fewer emissions

 As well as offering alternatives to existing products, we have introduced a number of recipe changes in our portfolio.
-These maintain quality and taste but reduce greenhouse gas emissions during production.
+These maintain quality and taste but reduce greenhouse gas emissions.

-In Nigeria, we launched Nido Milk and Soya, the company’s first affordable and nutritious instant powder, combining the goodness of milk and locally sourced soy.
+In Nigeria, we launched Nido Milk and Soya, combining the goodness of milk and locally sourced soy.
 The product is a source of proteins, fibers, iron and calcium and is fortified with essential vitamins.

-Many of our brands are increasingly using ingredients from regenerative agricultural practices, which help to protect water and soil health, and to reduce emissions.
+Many of our brands are increasingly using ingredients from farmers adopting regenerative agriculture practices, which help to protect water and soil health, and to reduce emissions.
 In Brazil, Nestlé Ninho recognizes different levels of regenerative practices by paying tiered premiums on milk prices.